MarkAdell/my_articles/to_do_lists/README.md

 ## Conclusion

 This concludes the end of this article.
 Please note that everything I have written is based on my own experience, and what works for me might not work for you.
-I hope I have given you some ideas on how to use your to-do lists effectively, or inspired you to start using them if you have not already.
+I hope I have given you some ideas on how to use your to-do lists effectively, or inspired you to start using them if you haven't already.

 I might come back to update this article as I learn new things, so keep an eye out for it!